Skip to main content

 What's the Catch?

 There isn’t one!
 Unlike traditional financial firms that rely on hidden fees, transaction commissions, or AUM-based pricing, or payment for order flow, Raise Investment is built for transparency.
-The subscription model and upfront principal eliminates conflicts of interest, ensuring that our success is directly tied to yours.
+The membership model and upfront principal eliminates conflicts of interest, ensuring that our success is directly tied to yours.

 Did this answer your question?